GAcharyaOS/devops-fargateprofile-via-codepipeline/README.md

 ## Step 1.
 Prepare an AWS Account and Pre-requisite Setup
 1. If you don’t already have an AWS account, create one at http://aws.amazon.com by following the on-screen instructions.
 Part of the sign-up process involves receiving a phone call and entering a PIN using the phone keypad.
 Be sure you’ve signed up for the CloudFormation service.
-2. Use the region selector in the navigation bar of the console to choose the Northern Virginia (us-east-1) region
+2. Use the region selector in the navigation bar of the console to choose desired AWS region.
 3. Create a key pair.
 This is optional, since we’ll be using AWS Management Console for deployment.
 However, if you prefer to use CLI from your workstation, this is required step.
 4. You must complete following pre-requisites to deploy this solution:
 > 1. Create an S3 bucket in the AWS region targeted for deployment.
 S3 bucket will be used for 2 purposes: